 - Devote full time to the project for at least ten weeks during the summer.
 Students who cannot devote ten weeks of full time work to their research should not apply.

 - Avoid full-time employment while engaged in research.
-Limited part-time employment may be allowed with the permission of the faculty mentor and Associate Dean Nick Kontogeorgopoulos.
+Limited part-time employment may be allowed with the permission of the faculty mentor and Dean Nick Kontogeorgopoulos.

 - Meet regularly with their research mentor.